Papilio natewa: Discovery

 First photographed by an Australian ornithologist named Greg Kerr, who was working with Operation Wallacea, a foundation supporting school students in science projects, originally found the swallowtail on the island of Vanua Levu's Natewa Peninsula at the site of a former logging track.
 Kerr's photograph was circulated among researchers who could not identify the butterfly from his observation.
 Its discovery was noted as remarkable by John Tennent, a scientific associate working at the Natural History Museum, London, due to the showy appearance of the butterfly compared to the other related butterflies in the Pacific region.
 The butterfly seemingly did not match with what was known about the diversity of butterflies in the wider Pacific region.
 The butterfly's discovery was described as a "once-in-a-lifetime discovery", Tennent himself described the discovery as "easily the most spectacular" of the butterflies that he had described.
 Tennent led the first expedition to find more individuals of Papilio natewa, of which allowed the proper description of the butterfly as a distinct species.
 Tennent published the first description of the butterfly in the journal Nachrichten des Entomologischen Vereins Apollo.

 Taxonomy

 Genetic analysis suggests a close relative of Papilio natewa is Papilio anactus found in Australia.
+Genetic testing by Fabien L. Condamine et al. notes that it is one of two members in the Papilio subgenus Eleppone, alongside P. anactus.
+Subgenus Eleppone is closest related to subgenus Araminta in Clade 3b of Papilio.

 It is commonly known as the "Natewa swallowtail".